Image SEO Best Practices in WordPress

 • Click on the “SEO” tab.

 • Then, select the “XML Sitemaps” sub-tab.
-From there, you can activate XML sitemaps for images by checking the corresponding box.
+You can activate XML sitemaps for images from there by checking the corresponding box.

 The Yoast plugin provides more options to extend the functionality of the XML site map feature.
-Visit the help page on XML Sitemaps to find out more.
+Check out more information regarding Yoast SEO image sitemaps here.

-Apart from Yoast’s SEO plugin, you can use several other plugins to create image sitemaps.
-These are:
+Apart from Yoast’s SEO plugin, you can use several other plugins, such as Simple Image XML Sitemap, to create image sitemaps.

 Final Thoughts

-To recap, image search optimization ensures that web users find your images online.
-It is a great way to make sure your website gets found by Google Image Search and other image-crawling bots.
+Image search optimization ensures that web users find your images online.
+It is a great way to ensure Google Image Search and other image-crawling bots find your website.

-In conclusion, always make use of all these WordPress best practices for your images.
+Always make use of all these best practices for your images.
 Ensure to use high-quality and useful images that complement your content.
 This helps readers better understand the subject and will lead to better engagement and conversions.

-Implementing these tips will boost ranking on Google Image Search results pages and drive even more traffic back to your site.
+Implementing these tips will boost ranking in Google Image Search queries and drive even more traffic back to your site.
 Use these best practices today to increase image SEO for better results and stand out from the competition.

 What is Image SEO?

-Image search engine optimization (SEO) refers to optimizing images so that search engines can find and understand them.
-Hence, you will boost your rankings in image search results.
-The process of image SEO involves practices like using correct file names, the right dimensions, the proper format, and setting alt text.
+Image search engine optimization (SEO) refers to optimizing images on your site so that search engines can find and understand them.

 Which websites require image SEO?

 Any website that uses images to improve the user experience and boost sales.
-Websites like eCommerce sites, blogs, and any visual content need image SEO.
-Search engine optimization for images ensures that these sites appear in the top results of Google Images and other search engines like Bing and Yahoo!
+Websites like eCommerce sites and blogs need image SEO.

 Does Google read Alt text in image SEO?

-Yes, Google will read the alt text on images.
-SEO images will contribute to how Google lists your website in search results.
+Yes, Google will read the alt text on images, contributing to how Google lists your website in search results.

 Having an image title doesn’t have many benefits for image SEO.
 Just focus on adding alt text for all your images.